CEAC333/pong_reinforcement_learning/README.md

 ##Usage
-Run it like this in terminal.
-The longer you let it run, the better it will get.
+Once you've completed the exercises, you can run it like in terminal:
 ```
 python RL.py
 ```
+The longer you let it run, the better it will get.

+##Solutions
+Solution code is provided in the solutions folder.

 ##Credits